 Response Team Rescues Imperiled Animals in the Backcountry

-On a summer night in July, a 130-pound German shepherd with injured paws was unable to descend a remote trail in the North Cascades Range, and its owner didn’t know what to do.
-A third-party individual had triggered an SOS on their inReach® satellite communicator to report the situation, and staff at the GEOS International Emergency Response Coordination Center contacted the Snohomish County Sheriff’s Office to respond.
+On a summer night, a 130-pound German shepherd with injured paws was unable to descend a remote trail in the North Cascades Range, and its owner didn’t know what to do.
+A third-party individual had triggered an SOS on their inReach® satellite communicator to report the situation, and staff at the Garmin International Emergency Response Coordination Center contacted the Snohomish County Sheriff’s Office to respond.
 The Sheriff’s Office knew that the Washington State Animal Response Team (WASART) was best equipped to assist with the urgent situation.
 WASART immediately began coordinating a response.

 With an average of 4 to 5 animal rescues a month, the organization is a well-oiled machine.
 All responders in the field are credentialed as state emergency workers.
 Certain volunteers act as call coordinators from home, others respond to the scene with the necessary gear and set up a base camp, and those with additional training perform the rescue.